-The Endangered Species Foundation of New Zealand (ESFNZ) is a registered charitable organisation supporting high-priority conservation projects that protect New Zealand’s most vulnerable indigenous species and habitats from extinction.
+The Endangered Species Foundation is a registered charitable organisation supporting high-priority conservation projects that protect New Zealand’s most vulnerable indigenous species and habitats from extinction.
 We aim to save the 'Rarest of the Rare'.

 The Endangered Species Foundation provides the sustainable, long term support needed by our conservation experts to carry out their work at the frontline.
 We provide a way for all New Zealanders to get involved and to make a lasting contribution.